ChrisMuteb/CRUD_Patient/README.md

 Development Process Phase 1:
   1. Update db configs in application.properties
   2. Create Patient entity
-  3. Create DAO interface
+  3. Create a patient repository that extends JpaRepository<Patient, Long>
-  4. Create DAO implementation
+  4. For scalability add a patient service for custome business logic
-  5. Create REST controller to use DAO
+  5. Create REST controller to use the service
+  6. Add basic authentication

 # API Requirements
 REST clients should be able to: